Clement-Laroche/navigability-past/README.md

 - Img_prod.R that produces Figures from the paper.
 - Method_comp.R that produces the indicators measuring the performance on the models.
 It is also the script where we cluster the rivers and compare the efficiency of the methods on the different clusters.
 This file relies on the .Rdata files produced by the three first scripts.
 - the raster can be found at the following link : https://www.earthdata.nasa.gov/sensors/srtm
+- the navigation endpoints shapefile can be found in the empirical_endpoints folder.
 -